kiteco/KiteSublime/README.md

 the Sublime package.
 You can also install or uninstall the Sublime package at any time using the Kite Engine's [plugin manager](https://help.kite.com/article/62-managing-editor-plugins).

-Alternatively, you can `git clone` this repoistory directly into your Sublime `Packages` directory.
+Alternatively, you can `git clone` this repository directly into your Sublime `Packages` directory.
 You can locate your `Packages` directory by opening Sublime, clicking on the `Preferences` menu item, then selecting `Browse Packages...`.